Mari-Shushanashvili/Multiplayer-Pong-Game/To-do.md

         -   `express`: For creating the web server.
         -   `socket.io`: For enabling real-time communication.
         -   `cors`: For handling Cross-Origin Resource Sharing.
+        -   `uuid`: For generating unique IDs.
-    -   Command: `npm install express socket.io cors`
+    -   Command: `npm install express cors socket.io uuid`
     -   **Check:** Verify that the dependencies are installed by checking the `node_modules` directory in `backend` and the `dependencies` section in `backend/package.json`.
 -   [x] **To-do 2.1.4: Install TypeScript development dependencies**
     -   Install the following development dependencies: